lioneldbln/evaluate-expression/README.md

 ## How to use

-Launch evalexp and follow the instructions
+Launch `evalexp` executable and follow the instructions

 ## Author